JustinHLe/cypress-region-detection/README.md

         ![Image](/ReadMeImages/Mac/5.png)

    - Window users
         - Run command mkdir [directory name].
-The directory name can by anyting you like.
+The directory name can by anything you like.
          ![image](/ReadMeImages/Windows/3.PNG)
         - Go into the directory you just created with cd [directory name].